Gravitational wave spectral synthesis: Gravitational wave spectra of stellar populations

 The spectra of the living and compact binaries are also different in terms of their evolution over time: the living binaries have their highest strain at $10^6$ years, an age at which no double compact binaries have even formed yet, and consistently decrease in strain over time, while the compact binaries form later and have comparable strain power (and greater characteristic strain) from around $10^8$ to $10^9$ years.
 This pattern is as expected based on the evolution of living stars to compact remnants.

-We note that the living--compact binaries' maximum frequency of $10^{-4}$~Hz matches the peak of the NS--WD and BH--WD binaries we discussed above.
+We note that the living–compact binaries' maximum frequency of $10^{-4}$~Hz matches the peak of the NS–WD and BH–WD binaries we discussed above.
 This indicates the peak in those populations is a result of these binaries, which would likely to be observed as low-mass X-ray binaries before the companion becomes a WD.

-The highest strain power in Figure \ref{living_compact} overall is for the living binaries at the youngest ages, with a strain power between $10^{-30}$ and $10^{-29}$ Hz$^{-1}$ (characteristic strain between $10^{-18}$ and $10^{-17}$) at $10^6$ years.
+The highest strain power in Figure \ref{living_compact} overall is for the living binaries at the youngest ages (Panel A), with a strain power between $10^{-30}$ and $10^{-29}$ Hz$^{-1}$ (characteristic strain between $10^{-18}$ and $10^{-17}$) at $10^6$ years.
 However, this peak occurs at $10^{-6}$ Hz, a frequency too low for LISA to detect.
-The highest strain of double compact binaries is between $10^{-34}$ and $10^{-33}$ Hz$^{-1}$ (characteristic strain between $10^{-19}$ and $10^{-18}$) from $10^8$ to $10^9$ years, which corresponds to the predominant NS--WD binaries discussed in section \ref{sec_compact}.
+The highest strain of double compact binaries is between $10^{-34}$ and $10^{-33}$ Hz$^{-1}$ (characteristic strain between $10^{-19}$ and $10^{-18}$) from $10^8$ to $10^9$ years (panels C and D), which corresponds to the predominant NS–WD binaries discussed in section \ref{sec_compact}.

 Because the compact and living binaries peak at different frequencies and which of these classes is predominant changes as the population grows older, the overall GW spectrum of the stellar population changes over time.
 We investigate this in more detail in section \ref{sec_evol}.